schreiberbrett/riscv-macros/README.md

 A Typed Racket interface for generating RISC-V assembly.

 Given a list of instructions and macros, each macro expands into multiple base instructions.

+I wrote something like this before, [ASMLisp](https://github.com/schreiberbrett/ASMLisp), when I was a college senior.

 ## Calling Convention